hmfaysal/hmfaysal-omega-theme/_posts/2014-05-01-Data-Gateway-Quo-Vadis.md

 ## Scheduled stage

-Another way to make more effient usage of the available bandwidth is to predict when the network will be less congested and schedule large data transfers for that time.
+Another way to make more efficient usage of the available bandwidth is to predict when the network will be less congested and schedule large data transfers for that time.
 This would involve some kind of cron on the host, which Liferay interacts with to schedule actions.
 I haven't looked too deeply into this, but it seems like you'd have to code that bit yourself[^ScheduledJobs].

 Another way to do this, perhaps the **Right Way &trade;** would be to use the [FTS](https://svnweb.cern.ch/trac/fts3) to schedule transfers.
 This would of course require a lot of coding, but the FTS in use could be discovered from the GOCDB in the same way that the top-BDIIs and Storage Elements are.
-There would likely be little need for a UI within Liferay, since the FTS provides it's own [web interface](https://svnweb.cern.ch/trac/fts3/web)
+There would likely be little need for a UI within Liferay, since the FTS provides it's own [web interface](https://svnweb.cern.ch/trac/fts3/WEBFTS)

 ## Upload from URL